HeegerGao/HeegerGao.github.io/_posts/2021-05-30-versatile-robot.markdown

 categories: Project
 author: "Chongkai Gao"
 ---
-We build a mobile trash sorting robot that can autonomously classify and grasp recyclable, non-recyclable and hazardous waste.
-In addition, it can shake the bottle to judge if there is water and then seperate the cap and bottle according to the judgement.
+We build a mobile trash sorting robot loaded with two Kinova Gen3 arms that can autonomously classify and grasp recyclable, non-recyclable and hazardous waste, based on ROS system.
+In addition, it can shake the bottle to judge if there is water in it with tactile information,  and then screw the cap to pour out water according to the judgement.